 Criminal convictions are also kept in the National Instant Criminal Background Check System (NICS).
 However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NICS.
 Your local police department may be willing to search NICS for you if you ask, but they are not required to do so.

-To read more about the NICS, please see the question, What will happen if the abuser tries to buy a gun when he isn’t supposed to?
+To read more about the NICS, please see the question What will happen if the abuser tries to purchase a gun?